john-ml/john-ml.github.io/content/prob.md

 The functor is there because the distribution is represented by a finite map, which requires that `'a` be comparable.

-Given any implementation of this core signature, we can implement the following extended signature:
+Given any implementation of `RAND`, we can implement the following extended signature `RAND_EXT`:

 ```ocaml
 module type RAND_EXT = sig